 The legendary district of Saint-Germain-des-Prés has a dual identity these days.
 On the one hand, it’s filled with boutiques showcasing goods by some of the top luxury brands.
 But it’s also popular with students, who like to meet up for a drink in one of the area’s numerous cafés and bars.
 Vibrant, cosmopolitan Saint-Germain is definitely in vogue!

 Fill up your shopping basket at Saint-Germain’s elegant covered market.
 It houses around 20 food shops, including the cheese shop Michel Sanders, which has a particularly good selection of Comté and Mimolette.
 Boucherie Polmard on Rue de l’Abbaye is the place to buy high quality meat, some of it from their own farm.
 There are also plenty of opportunities to indulge your sweet tooth.
 Sample French macaroons at Ladurée and Pierre Hermé, St Tropez’s signature cake at La Tarte Tropézienne, cream puffs at La Maison du Chou and Italian ice cream at Grom.
-If you’re looking for a fine food stockist, you’ll enjoy browsing the range of French products at Ma Collection Marchande de Saveurs, and authentic Spanish goods at Bellota-Bellota.
+If you’re looking for a fine food stockist, you’ll enjoy browsing the range of authentic Spanish goods at Bellota-Bellota.
 For wine lovers, there’s an excellent selection of fine wines at La Dernière Goutte, or you could stop off and savour a glass at the wine cellar L’Etna.

 Cafés and bars